Skywalker756-3/FinalProject/README.md

 -	Tarot Card Readings
 -	Fortune Cookie

+## Basic Website Features

+### Consistant Navigation Bar

+### Consistant styling defined in style.css

+###

 ## Features

 ### Astrological Sign Identification
 This is an interface that lets users pick their sign, this sign will stay attached to the user's cookies.
 This way they won't need to repeatedly choose their sign if they don't have an account.

-### Login Account
+### Login to Account
-This is a system that saves the credentials of users to a database, their credentials are encrypted using _________ and stored into a (mysql/nosql/sql) database along with their profile pic (Stored as longblob in databases).
+This is a system that allows users to sign in with their credentials to a database, their credentials are encrypted using _________ and stored into a (mysql/nosql/sql) database along with their profile pic (Stored as longblob in databases).
 The account's purpose on this site is for personalization.
 This includes content based on the user's astrology sign.

+### Account Sign-up Page
+A webpage where the user enters their email and password along with a DOB which determines their sign.
+They can also optionally submit an image for their profile picture.
+After this they are automatically signed in.

 ### Daily horoscope
 Hover over an element to reveal the horoscope.
 (How do we first check the user's sign?)